Mintbase/Grants-Program/applications/klevoya_fuzzer.md

 ![transpiler](https://user-images.githubusercontent.com/8709186/118856899-580e3800-b8cf-11eb-9a61-4927f9253bcc.png)

 2. Parallel execution: the fuzzer runs several (typically one per CPU core) independent WASM Virtual Machine instances (the output of the compilation step detailed above) in parallel.
-Each VM instance has a local seed corpus, mutator and input generator (these parts are specific to a fuzz target and we will be developing a Polkadot specific one as part of this grant).
+Each VM instance has a local seed corpus, mutator and input generator (these parts are specific to a fuzz target and we will be developing a Mintbase specific one as part of this grant).
 The individual VMs then periodically sync their corpora to a corpus aggregator that allows the VMs to share corpus mutations.

 #### Scope